HibaKob/MicroBundleCompute/README.md

 `Preliminary Dataset + Software` $\mapsto$ `Published Software Package` $\mapsto$ `Published Validation Examples and Tutorial` $\mapsto$ `Larger Dataset + Software Testing and Validation` $\mapsto$ `Automated Analysis of High-Throughput Experiments`

 At present (**march 2023**), we have validated our software on a preliminary dataset in addition to a synthetically generated dataset (please find more details on the [SyntheticMicroBundle github page](https://github.com/HibaKob/SyntheticMicroBundle) and the [main manuscript](**add link**)).
 We also include details on validation against manual tracking [here](**add link to SA**).
-In the next stage, we are particularly interested in expanding our dataset and perform further software validation and testing.
+In the next stage, we are particularly interested in expanding our dataset and performing further software validation and testing.
  Specifically, we aim to `1)` identify scenarios where our approach fails, `2)` create functions to accomodate these cases, and `3)` compare software results to previous manual approaches for extracting quantitative information, especially for pillar tracking.
 We will continue to update this repository as the project progresses.

 ## Installation Instructions <a name="install"></a>